Sushan0000/Cell-Store/README.md

 - research.html

 # Note
+- I suggest using Google Chrome when accessing the webpage, since other Browsers may not display the page properly.
-The product page's first smartphone (the iPhone 13 Pro) can be clicked to view more specific product information.
+- The product page's first smartphone (the iPhone 13 Pro) can be clicked to view more specific product information.